privacyguides/privacyguides.org/docs/email.en.md

     Mailbox.org also supports the discovery of public keys via HTTP from their [Web Key Directory (WKD)](https://wiki.gnupg.org/WKD).
 This allows people outside of Mailbox.org to find the OpenPGP keys of Mailbox.org accounts easily, for cross-provider E2EE.

+??? check "Digital Legacy"

+    Mailbox.org has a digital legacy feature for all plans.

+??? info "Account Termination"

+    Your account will be set to a restricted user account when your contract ends, after [30 days it will be irrevocably deleted](https://kb.mailbox.org/en/private/payment-article/what-happens-at-the-end-of-my-contract).

 ??? info "Additional Functionality"

     You can access your Mailbox.org account via IMAP/SMTP using their [.onion service](https://kb.mailbox.org/display/MBOKBEN/The+Tor+exit+node+of+mailbox.org).
 However, their webmail interface cannot be accessed via their .onion service and you may experience TLS certificate errors.